 What causes epidermoid and pilar cysts?

-It seems that some cells that are normally near to the surface of the skin (cells of the epidermis or cells in hair follicles) get into deeper parts of the skin but continue to multiply.
-This may occur for various reasons - for example, following an injury to the skin.
+It seems that some cells that are normally near to the surface of the skin (cells of the epidermis or cells in hair follicles) get into deeper parts of the skin and continue to multiply.
 The cells that multiply form into a sac and produce the keratin that they would normally make on the top layer of the skin.
-The keratin becomes soggy and forms into a toothpaste-like substance.
+The keratin becomes soggy and forms into a cheese-like substance.

 Are epidermoid and pilar cysts harmful?

 Not usually.
-If they do not bother you then it is best just to leave them alone, but it is worth getting your doctor to check it is harmless.
+If they do not bother you then it is best just to leave them alone.
+If one has grown recently it's worth asking your doctor to check that it is a harmless cyst.
 Sometimes a person with an epidermoid or pilar cyst requests that it be removed.
-This is usually for one of three reasons.
+This is usually for one of three reasons: